szczyglis-dev/extended-dump-bundle/README.md

         return $this->render('index.html.twig');
     }
 ```
-The above code added anywhere in the application (both in controllers and in services) will add the "app" section to the debugger and display the dumped object (or objects) there.
+Adding the above code anywhere in the application, whether in controllers or services, will include the `app` section in the debugger and display the dumped object (or objects) there.

 *Example of use:*